rails/rails/guides/source/asset_pipeline.md

 config.assets.prefix = "/some_other_path"
 ```

-This is a handy option if you are updating an existing project (pre Rails 3.1) that already uses this path or you wish to use this path for a new resource.
+This is a handy option if you are updating an older project that didn't use the asset pipeline and that already uses this path or you wish to use this path for a new resource.

 ### X-Sendfile Headers